 Tablet tooling refers to the upper punch, lower punch, and die used in a compression machine that shapes powder blends into tablets.
-These tools guides the compressive force that forms a cohesive, hard tablet of uniform size and shape.
-Properly designed and maintained tooling guarantees the integrity, consistency, and quality of every tablet—a vital requirement in highly regulated fields like pharmaceuticals.
+These tools guide the compressive force that forms a cohesive, hard tablet of uniform size and shape.
+Properly designed and maintained tooling guarantees the integrity, consistency, and quality of every tablet — a vital requirement in highly regulated fields like pharmaceuticals.

 Punch Anatomy

-Head & Head Flat: Receives compression force and maintains pressure.
+- Head and Head Flat: Receives compression force and maintains pressure

-Barrel & Neck: Guides the punch in the turret.
+- Barrel and Neck: Guides the punch in the turret

 Die Anatomy